Churn Rate

 What is churn rate?

 Churn rate is the percentage of customers who stop using or paying for a product within a given time period.
 Formula: Churn Rate = (Customers Lost in Period ÷ Customers at Start of Period) × 100.
 If you start a month with 500 customers and 25 cancel, your monthly churn rate is 5%.
-Churn is the most important retention metric for subscription businesses because it directly determines customer lifetime value — high churn means customers don't stay long enough to become profitable.
+Churn is the most important retention metric for subscription businesses because it directly determines customer lifetime value — at 5% monthly churn, the average customer stays 20 months; at 2%, they stay 50 months.
+Every percentage point of churn reduction has compounding revenue impact.

 What is a good churn rate for SaaS?

-For B2B SaaS, monthly churn under 2% (about 22% annually) is generally considered acceptable, and under 0.5% monthly (about 6% annually) is excellent.
-For B2C subscription products, monthly churn of 4–6% is common.
-Enterprise SaaS typically achieves the lowest churn (under 1% monthly) due to switching costs and contract lengths.
-The benchmark that matters most is your own trend — declining churn is the goal regardless of absolute level.
+For B2B SaaS, monthly churn under 2% (approximately 22% annually) is generally considered acceptable, and under 0.5% monthly (about 6% annually) is excellent.
+For B2C subscription products, monthly churn of 4–6% is common given lower switching costs.
+Enterprise SaaS typically achieves the lowest churn (under 1% monthly) due to long contracts, deep integrations, and high switching costs.
+According to Paddle's 2024 SaaS metrics benchmark, median B2B SaaS monthly churn is 1.8% for businesses under $10M ARR and 0.7% for those over $10M ARR.

 What is the difference between customer churn and revenue churn?

 Customer churn measures the percentage of customers lost.
 Revenue churn (or MRR churn) measures the percentage of monthly recurring revenue lost.
 These diverge when customers are on different plan tiers.
 If you lose 10% of customers but they were all on your lowest plan, revenue churn might be only 3%.
 Conversely, if a few large accounts cancel, revenue churn can exceed customer churn.
-Net revenue retention — which factors in expansions from existing customers — is the most complete metric for SaaS health.
+Net revenue retention (NRR) — which factors in expansions, upsells, and downgrades from existing customers — is the most complete metric.
+An NRR above 100% means existing customers collectively spend more each period despite some churning.